briandconnelly/BEACONToolkit/csv/doc/csv.md

 often using another tool built specifically for data manipulation and analysis will prove useful.
-Using R (or Python) for your data needs has many advantages including the ability to save analysis scripts so they can be applied to new or different datasets easily, and a large open-source community constantly contributing new packages.
+Using R (or Python) for your data needs has many advantages including the ability to save analysis scripts so they can be applied to new or different data sets easily, and a large open-source community constantly contributing new packages.
 The R language is particularly well suited for data analysis since it was originally written by statisticians, and they still make up a large user-base.